 - It is not clear what quantity of onions is poisonous, but the effects can be cumulative.
 Poisoning can result from raw, cooked and dehydrated forms.
 Avoid feeding table scraps and any foods cooked with onions (including some baby foods).
 Check your ingredients!

-- Signs are secondary... to anemia, such as pale gums, rapid heart rate, weakness and lethargy.
-Other signs include vomiting, diarrhea, and bloody urine.
+- Signs occur... secondary to anemia and include pale gums, rapid heart rate, weakness, and lethargy.
+Other signs such as vomiting, diarrhea, and bloody urine may be seen.

-- Treatment: blood transfusions and/or oxygen administration may be necessary, followed by specific fluid therapy.
+- Treatment may consist of blood transfusions and/or oxygen administration followed by specific fluid therapy.

 03 of 10